GaryTheTurtle/GaryTheTurtle/README.md

 <hr>

 ### You can view the rest of my projects on my [profile](https://github.com/Saigeie)!
-Almost everything i work on is open source and im always up for suggestions
+Almost everything I work on is open-source and I'm always up for suggestions!

 <hr>